Subrina Hossain is the Chief Executive of NTV Europe and is one of the very few successful TV

 Subrina completed her undergrad from London Metropolitan University with a law degree.
 It was here

-students’ needs, concerns and expectations to the Students’ Union and University officials.
+representing students’ needs, concerns and expectations to the Students’ Union and University

-After completing her MBA she has continued to study for her DBA (Digital Marketing) at Anglia
+After completing her MBA she has continued to study for her PhD(Digital Marketing) at Canterbury

 A true philanthropist and dedicated business woman.
 Subrina has used her position and business